Mohammad Mosaddegh: U.S.

-The U.S. role in Mosaddegh's overthrow was not formally acknowledged for many years, although the Eisenhower administration vehemently opposed Mossadegh's policies.
+The U.S. role in Mosaddegh's overthrow was not formally acknowledged for many years, although the Eisenhower administration vehemently opposed Mosaddegh's policies.
 President Eisenhower wrote angrily about Mosaddegh in his memoirs, describing him as impractical and naive.

 Eventually, the CIA's involvement with the coup was exposed.
 This caused controversy within the organisation and the CIA congressional hearings of the 1970s.
 CIA supporters maintained that the coup was strategically necessary and praised the efficiency of the agents responsible.
 Critics say the scheme was paranoid, colonial, illegal, and immoral—and truly caused the "blowback" suggested in the pre-coup analysis.
 The extent of this "blowback", over time, was not completely clear to the CIA, as they had an inaccurate picture of the stability of the Shah's regime.

-The Iranian revolution of 1979 caught the CIA and the U.S. very much off guard (as CIA reporting a mere month earlier predicted no imminent insurrectionary turbulence whatsoever for the Shah's regime) and resulted in the overthrow of the Shah by a fundamentalist faction opposed to the U.S., headed by Ayatollah Khomeini.
+The Iranian revolution of 1979 caught the CIA and the U.S. very much off guard, as CIA reporting a mere month earlier predicted no imminent insurrectionary turbulence whatsoever for the Shah's regime, and resulted in the overthrow of the Shah by a fundamentalist faction opposed to the U.S., headed by Ayatollah Khomeini.
 In retrospect, not only did the CIA and the U.S. underestimate the extent of popular discontent for the Shah, but much of that discontent historically stemmed from the removal of Mosaddegh and the subsequent clientelism of the Shah.

 In March 2000, Secretary of State Madeleine Albright stated her regret that Mosaddegh was ousted: "The Eisenhower administration believed its actions were justified for strategic reasons.
 But the coup was clearly a setback for Iran's political development and it is easy to see now why many Iranians continue to resent this intervention by America."
 In the same year, The New York Times published a detailed report about the coup based on declassified CIA documents.